patricieni/RBM-Tensorflow/README.md

-Introduction to Restricted Boltzmann Machine and Deep Boltzmann Machines using Tensorflow (with Patric Fulop)
+Introduction to Restricted Boltzmann Machines using Tensorflow

 =======
 Material
 --------